JulieKuehl/imposter-syndrome/README.md

 # Imposter Syndrome [and Diversity Speaker Outreach]

-This is a workshop for people who are thinking about speaking at WordPress events, such as WordPress Meetups and WordCamps.

 We are keeping track of how many WP groups run the workshops this year.
-If you're planning on running it, please either [let us know here](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/) or message @jillbinder on Slack.   **<span style="color: #ff0000;">This lesson needs to be created.
-Suggested we use ADA's Impostor Syndrome training at https://adainitiative.org/continue-our-work/impostor-syndrome-training/</span>**
+If you're planning on running it, please either [let us know here](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/) or message @jillbinder on Slack.

+**This lesson needs to be created.
+Suggested we use ADA's Impostor Syndrome training at https://adainitiative.org/continue-our-work/impostor-syndrome-training/**

 ## Meetup Description